 France has a large retired population.
 Nearly 15 million residents are drawing a state pension.

 The government plans a major overhaul of the French pension system.
 Proposals include progressively increasing the retirement age and changing the minimum state pension amount.
 However, with a general election in 2022, it is unlikely that any changes will come into force until at least 2023.

 French state pension

-The state French pension scheme then entitles retirees to draw a maximum of 50% of their annual average earnings up to a limit of €39,732 per year.
-For those born since 1953, a minimum pension rate is 37.5%.
+The state pension scheme entitles retirees to draw a maximum of 50% of their annual average earnings.
+Retirees born after 1953 must receive a minimum of 37.5% of their earnings.

 Compulsory supplementary pension

 Workers in France also pay into supplementary pensions, which are administered by industry bodies.
 The most well-known are AGIRC (for executives) and ARRCO (for non-executives), which merged in 2003.
 Employers and employees make contributions to these pension schemes on a pay-as-you-go basis.

 Pension funds calculate your rates based on points accrued during your working career.
 However, keep in mind that your pension amount is typically calculated against the average of your entire working salary – not the best 25 years as with the state pension.